monsoonmaelstrom/book2/book2.md

 People are complicated.
 Mostly that’s neither a good nor a bad thing.
 But when people are complicated the way Peter is, or even the way that Alex is, and definitely the way that I am, it’s just hard.
 Maybe those similarities between Peter and me are what Alex, Davy, and Liam have been trying to make me understand for a while now.

 It’s roughly a thirty minute walk to reach Peter’s flat, deep within one of the southwestern quadrant’s many neighborhoods.
-His door is a cheery turquoise that looks like it’s been fairly recently painted.
+His door is a cheery turquoise which looks like it’s been fairly recently painted.

 “Do you know how long he’s lived here?”
 I ask Amelia as I look around the street.